kyma-incubator/compass/docs/storage/s3/README.md

 ## Cross-region replication

-The following section describes a comparison between cloud-storage offerings, regarding the cross-region replication5
+The following section describes a comparison between cloud-storage offerings, regarding the cross-region replication.
+All providers listed below have similiar offering, except the GCP, which has multi-region within only the same continent.

 ### Google Cloud Platform